aholley30/python_projects/README.md

 * To run: python3 pdf_merge.py
 * A lightweight pdf merger that creates an input folder for the files you want to merge.
 The files should be numbered if you want them merged in a particular order.

+## passCheck.py

+* To run: python3 passCheck.py
+* Securely check if your password has appeared in a data breach